Hemanth3303/Cpp-ConsoleApp-CMake-Template/README.md

 .\build\Debug\Application.exe
 ```
 Or use a predefined preset <br>
-For example, to use the gcc and makefiles for a debug build on windows x86-64:
+For example, to use gcc and makefiles for a debug build on windows x86-64:
 ```bash
 cmake --preset=windows_x86-64_debug_mingw-w64_makefiles
 cmake --build build